ShivangNPatel/ShivangsBookStore/ShivangsBookStore/ReadMe.txt

 	  Name it CategoryController.cs
-	  Modify the code to use the IUnitOfWork from the .DataAccess project and the IRepository folder Add a new folder in the Areas/View with the same name as the Controller Add a new ‘Index’ view to the folder (note the template) and modify with the generic HTML code from the Category Index View.txt file found in the Assignment 2 - Files folder
-	  Save and run the application and it runs smoothly In _Layout.cshtml, move the ‘Category’ link to the Content Management drop-down.
+	  Modify the code to use the IUnitOfWork from the .DataAccess project and the IRepository folder Add a new folder in the Areas/View with the same name as the Controller Add a new Index view to the folder and modify with the generic HTML code from the Category Index View.txt Save and run the application and it runs smoothly In _Layout.cshtml, move the ‘Category’ link to the Content Management drop-down.
 	  Review the changes to the navigation
-	  Modify the Index.cshtml to add the icons in the Category section from Font Awesome and confirm Delete it and add the JavaScript from the Assignment 2 files folder in to the wwwroot/js folder the ‘div’ is now in the return portion of the category.js file
+	  Modify the Index.cshtml to add the icons in the Category section from Font Awesome and confirm Delete it and add the JavaScript in to the wwwroot/js folder the ‘div’ is now in the return portion of the category.js file
 	  In Index.cshtml add the @section call to the category.js script and run the project.
 	  Time to apply the code to activate the ‘Edit’ and ‘Delete’ buttons and ‘Create New Category’ using the Upsert action Add the IAction result to the controller and add a View